| Travel > | UK > |

 Then, in 1208, a Benedictine convent was established.
 The surviving ruins of the Iona Nunnery, seen here, date from the 12th and 13th centuries.
 The convent was demolished in the Reformation in the 1500s.

-There were 360 Celtic carved crosses on Iona, all but three were destroyed in the Reformation.
+There were 360 Celtic carved crosses on Iona.
+All but three were destroyed in the Reformation.

 The abbey is directly behind the village, simply walk up the street from the ferry landing.